spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 punctuation marks.

-When merging in the inspection results with the review data, we'll be repeatedly be searching for a restaurant with a specific name and not its `business_id`.
+When merging in the inspection results with the review data, we'll be repeatedly be searching for a restaurant with a specific name, and not its `business_id`.
 So while doing these conversions, it would also be a good idea to restructure the dictionary containing the data so we can easily search based on the name of the restaurant.
-The values of this new dictionary should be the same as in the old dictionary, but the keys should the cleaned restaurant names instead of the id's.
+The values of this new dictionary should be the same as in the old dictionary, but the keys should the cleaned restaurant names, instead of the id's.
 Also, to clean up the data a little more, remove all restaurants that don't have any reviews, as they won't help answer our question.
-Finally, add a new attribute `'inspections'`, containing an empty list, in each object, just like you did for the reviews, where all the inspection results will be merged into
+Finally, add a new attribute `'inspections'`, containing an empty list, in each object, just like you did for the reviews, where all the inspection results can be merged into.

-Making a whole new dictionary with different keys might seems inefficient, but given we will have to try and find every name, it is actually much faster.
-This approach will be 2 $$O(N)$$ loops; one to rebuild the dictionary and one to search for every name, as the search itself will now be $$O(1)$$.
-Compare that to the version using nested loops to match the names, which would be
+Making a whole new dictionary with different keys might seems inefficient, but given we will have to try and find every business by name, it is actually much faster.
+This approach will be 2 $$O(N)$$ loops; one to rebuild the dictionary and one to search for every name, as one search itself will now be $$O(1)$$ in the new dictionary.
+Compare that to the version using nested loops to match the names, which would be $$O(N^2)$$, so *extremely* slow for data this size.
-$$O(N^2)$$, so *extremely* slow for data this size.
 This transformation is therefore part restructuring (changing the keys by which the dictionary is indexed) and part content modification (converting the restaurant names to the cleaned format), with the sole aim of reducing the complexity of the next transformation.

-The restructured dictionary should look something like:
+The restructured dictionary should end up looking something like:

     {'youngs restaurant': {'business_id': 'IbRT1K1TQ7mFXjlIZ9onUw',
                            'name': "Young's Restaurant",